 |Classes are not used in MAC addresses.||IP addresses consist of IPv4 that use A, B, C, D, and E classes.|

-- Can you explain why the layers of the OSI model important to the network administrator?
+- Can you explain why the layers of the OSI model are important to the network administrator?

-The Layers of OSI Model are important for the network administrator in this manner-
+The Layers of the OSI Model are important for the network administrator in this manner-

 i.
 To troubleshoot network problems by verifying the functionality of each layer.